Createdd/Writing/2020/articles/lockdownYes.md

 In this article I want to address various aspects of being in lockdown.
 And illustrate how I handle it from a mental perspective.
 I do this because I was asked several times by friends and maybe it helps others as well.

 I will split this into mental and physical health aspects.
-It is merely a way how I deal with the situation.
+My writings are merely a way how I deal with the situation.
 The idea of the style of writing is the motivational aspect of dealing with difficult situations.
 Everything that is discussed and described stems from my own experience and awareness.
 I have no education in the field of health or anything related.
 Therefore it is not intended to be advice for living a certain way.

 ## Lockdown as Limitation; Limitation as Clarification